 On February 18, 2021, NASA and the Jet Propulsion Laboratory (JPL) landed the Perseverance rover on Mars — a huge feat for the team and a great accomplishment for the scientific community.
 Here at Evans, we played a small part in bringing the Perseverance Rover to the red planet.
-Read more about our relationship with NASA and the unique JPL control room, the recent accomplishments of this mission, and a virtual tour of mission control!
+Learn about our relationship with NASA, the unique JPL control room, the recent accomplishments of this mission, and a virtual tour of mission control!